ironcev/awesome-roslyn/readme.md

 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 190+ analyzers and 190+ refactorings for C#.
 Covers coding style, code readability and simplification, removing redundancies, fixing compiler errors and many more.
 - [StyleCop Analyzers for the .NET Compiler Platform](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) - A port of StyleCop rules to Roslyn.

+## Blog Posts and Articles
+Awesome blog posts and online articles covering various topics like performance, Roslyn internals and similar.

+- [ReSharper and Roslyn: Q&A](https://blog.jetbrains.com/dotnet/2014/04/10/resharper-and-roslyn-qa/) - An excellent explanation why ReSharper will not use Roslyn.
+A good discussion on static code analysis and the limits of Roslyn.

 ## Contribute

 Contributions are welcome :-) The goal is to build a categorized community-driven collection of very well-known resources.
 Before contributing, please read the [contribution guidelines](contributing.md).